-Adam Shartzer is a Principal in the Washington, D.C., office of Fish & Richardson.
-His practice focuses on high-stakes patent litigation in district courts and at the U.S. International Trade Commission (ITC).
+Adam Shartzer’s practice focuses on high-stakes patent litigation in district courts and at the U.S. International Trade Commission (ITC).
 These cases cross numerous technologies including computer hardware and software, microprocessors, televisions, mobile communication devices, set-top boxes, compression technology, GPS technology, oil industry technology, and semiconductor manufacturing processes.
 Mr. Shartzer also serves as Fish & Richardson’s national recruiting principal for clerks from the U.S. Court of Appeals for the Federal Circuit and serves on the firm’s diversity committee.
-Mr. Shartzer litigates cases across the country including the U.S. District Courts for the Eastern District of Texas, the Northern District of California, the District of Delaware, the Court of Appeals for the Federal Circuit and the U.S. International Trade Commission.
-Additionally, he advises clients regarding post-grant review strategy and over the past several years has managed or assisted with over 50 inter partes review matters at the U.S. Patent and Trademark Office.
+Mr. Shartzer litigates cases across the country including the U.S. District Courts for the Eastern District of Texas, the Northern District of California, and the District of Delaware, the U.S. Court of Appeals for the Federal Circuit, and the U.S. International Trade Commission.
+Additionally, he advises clients regarding post-grant review strategy and over the past several years has managed or assisted with over 60 inter partes review matters at the U.S. Patent and Trademark Office.
 Mr. Shartzer’s experience includes argument and taking witnesses at numerous trial and post-grant proceedings, appellate briefing and argument, all aspects of discovery and formulation of claim construction and litigation strategies.

 Mr. Shartzer also serves on the advisory council for the Federal Circuit and devotes time to representing veterans seeking disability benefits before the U.S. Court of Appeals for Veterans Claims.

-Mr. Shartzer was previously a Judicial Law Clerk to the Honorable Sharon Prost at the U.S. Court of Appeals for the Federal Circuit (2010-2011).
-In addition, he served as a Judicial Intern to the Honorable Richard Linn at the U.S. Court of Appeals for the Federal Circuit (2007-2008), as well as a Judicial Intern to the Honorable Robert L. Barton, Jr., at the U.S. International Trade Commission (2007).
-Mr. Shartzer was previously a Summer Associate with Fish & Richardson (2007) and worked as an engineer for Solers, Inc. (2003-2005).
+Mr. Shartzer was previously a judicial law clerk to the Honorable Sharon Prost of the U.S. Court of Appeals for the Federal Circuit (2010-2011).
+In addition, he served as a judicial intern to the Honorable Richard Linn of the U.S. Court of Appeals for the Federal Circuit (2007-2008), as well as a judicial intern to the Honorable Robert L. Barton, Jr., of the U.S. International Trade Commission (2007).
+Mr. Shartzer was previously a summer associate with Fish (2007) and worked as an engineer for Solers Inc. (2003-2005).

 J.D., George Washington University Law School 2008